haesleinhuepf/git-bob/readme.md

 You can also install git-bob locally and run it from the terminal.
 In this case, create a [Github token](https://github.com/settings/tokens) and store it in an environment variable named `GITHUB_API_KEY`.
-Also create an environment variable `GIT_BOB_LLM_NAME` with the name of the LLM you want to use, e.g. "gpt-4o-2024-05-13" or "claude-3-5-sonnet-20240620".
+Also create an environment variable `GIT_BOB_LLM_NAME` with the name of the LLM you want to use, e.g. "gpt-4o-2024-05-13" or "claude-3-5-sonnet-20240620" or "github_models:gpt-4o".
 Then you can install git-bob using pip:

 ```bash